mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Starting from chaos
 ^^^^^^^^^^^^^^^^^^^

 Here, you start by making a mess through random shapes and texture, then taking inspirations from the resulting chaos you can form various concepts.
 It is kind of like making things from clouds or finding recognizable shapes of things in abstract and random textures.
-Many concept artist work with this technique.
+Many concept artists work with this technique.

 You can use brushes like the shape brush, or the spray brush to paint a lot of different shapes, and from the resulting noise, you let your brain pick out shapes and compositions.